-Class rosters are available to all faculty through the Blackboard Learning Management System.
+Class rosters are available to all faculty through CUNYFirst and the Blackboard Learning Management System.
 Once a faculty is assigned to a course in the CUNYFirst system, access to Blackboard will be available after 24 hours.
-If the student is not listed on the class roster, faculty should request to see the student's Bursar receipt for admittance to the class.
+If the student is not listed on the class roster, faculty should request to see the student's Bursar receipt for admittance to in-person classes.
+Any attending student not on the roster after the first week should be referred to the Registrar's office.
+It is recommended that faculty check attendance during the first three weeks of classes for Verification of Enrollment (VOE) requirements.
+The university collects VOE rosters from faculty to verify that enrolled students are attending their courses.
+Verification of course attendance is required in determining students' financial aid eligibility.
+Faculty are to submit VOE rosters for each course that they teach through CUNYfirst.